16 Things to Buy From a Pawn Shop

 Reputable pawn shops work to ensure firearms get sold to law-abiding citizens with good intentions.
 In many states, pawn shops have to have a license to sell guns legally.

 If a shop is selling guns illegally, you’d be wise to refuse to buy a firearm from that shop.
-As with any firearm purchase, be sure to practice safe gun handling and transporting rules as you make your purchase.
+As with any firearm purchase, be sure to practice safe gun handling and transportation rules as you make your purchase.

 5. DVDs